Dynamic Formation and Associated Heating of Magnetic Loop on the Sun.

 Journal of the Korean Astronomical Society, 57, 239

-*Plasma is essentially discontinous because it is composed of particles which are discrete objects.
-When these particles collide with each other well enough to make a continuum approximation valid, the plasma is treated as continuous matter.
-On the other hand, magnetic field is a kind of "field" which is essentially continuous.
+*Plasma is essentially discontinous because it is composed of "Particles" which are discrete objects.
+When these particles collide with each other frequently enough to make a continuum approximation valid, the plasma is treated as continuous matter.
+On the other hand, magnetic field is "Field" which is essentially continuous.

 For the derivation of this result, see this page.